 Objective: The aim of this study was to describe an arthroscopic-assisted technique for coxofemoral toggle rod placement, and to report on the feasibility, drill tunnel trajectory and accuracy of tunnel aperture location using this method.

-Study design: Retrospective study.
+Study design: Cadaveric pilot study.

 Study design: Multi-institutional retrospective cohort study.

 Animals: Cats (n = 44) that underwent THR (n = 56).

 Hip dysplasia is one of the most common orthopedic conditions affecting dogs.